leroyg/weightlifting-for-engineers/README.md

 Anyway, I thought that I’d write it down as a snapshot of my current thinking on this stuff.
 Take it all with a grain of salt: I’m not a health professional and bodies vary a lot from person to person.
 The ideas here have worked well for me and maybe they can inspire the design of your own program.

-Oh, and since a write-up like this isn't complete without some sort of gratuitous before and after pictures, here are some of mine:
+While the point of introducing weightlifting into an engineer's routine isn't dramatic physical transformation, a post like this wouldn't be complete without some gratuitous before and after pictures.
+Here are some of mine:

 ![BeforeAfter](./beforeafter.png)

-Really, though, the point of introducing weightlifting into an engineer's routine isn't a dramatic physical transformation.
-The biggest benefits aren’t things that you can even see: less chronic pain, more comfortable posture, and clearheadedness.
-Looking better and having a bit more fun with physical activity is just a fringe benefit.

 ## The Routine